anschino/ccsl/page_research_journals_domestic.md

 # Domestic journals

+12. Choeun Lee, Hyerin Oh, Seockjun Hwang, and __Jihwan Moon__,
+__"Implementation of Speaker-to-Speaker Side-Channel Attack in an Air-Gapped Environment,"__
+_submitted for possible publication_

 11. Wonho Lee, __Jihwan Moon__, Haneol Jang, Cheoneum Park, Inkyu Bang, Taehoon Kim,
 __"Effect of Physical-Layer Impairments on Two-Step Random Access with Message Replication in 6G NTN,"__
 accepted for _The Journal of Korean Institute of Communications and Information Sciences (J-KICS)_,